 - Hikers that don’t mind a little extra weight.

 - In-field repairs.
 Because the aluminum won’t shatter when you damage it, it’s easier to fix it on the go.
 Just find a nice-sized rock and batter it back into shape.
 You could never do that with a carbon fiber model.
+It is also much easier to repair it with glue when you get home.

 - Taller hikers carrying heavier packs should consider aluminum poles as well.
 The aluminum will handle the strain a lot more easily, and it’s less likely to let you down.